TIMAN-group/clads/leaderboards/search/README.md

 `docker-compose`.

-Once you have the dependencies installed, make sure you update the `datasets.toml` file to properly refer to the datasets to be used.
+Once you have the dependencies installed, make sure you update the `datasets.toml` file to properly refer to the datasets to be used as well as to specify your Gitlab instance's URL.

 Then, update the `cloud-init.txt` file to properly mount your dataset share on the leaderboard server:

 ```bash
 cp cloud-init.txt.example cloud-init.txt